 an open source password scheme so that you can use the same userid/password on many different sites.
+The lastest version is called OpenID Connect.
 There are also schemes to automatically log you in on selected sites.
-Once I have logged into OpenID, openid.org knows my IP (Internet Protocol).
+Once I have logged into in of the OpenID implementors (e.g. Yahoo) openid.net knows my IP (Internet Protocol).
 That means I am effectively logged on to any site that accepts OpenID.
-My IP is all they need, (or perhaps my URL (Uniform Resource Locator) http://roedy.openid.org).
-Nobody else can use my URL since they have a different IP.
-My IP acts like an automatic temporary password.
+My IP is all they need.
+IP acts like an automatic temporary password.
 I don’t need to keep respecifying my password.

 Google, WordPress, blogger, Yahoo, Flickr etc. all act as OpenIDs.

 OpenID itself no longer issues openIDs.
 It is for openID implementors to implement the service and co-ordinate data.